-What happens after a council tenant dies?
+What happens if a council tenant passes away?

 Ending the tenancy